-One approach is shown to increase mental wellness in the workplace, promoting loyalty to a company and overall success of the workforce.
-The other accomplishes the opposite.
+Employers all over the world are starting to attend to the mental health culture of their companies for their employees’ wellbeing, and their bottom line.
 Active Minds works with companies and organizations to tailor a comprehensive program that enhances mental wellness among teams.
 Reach out to learn more.

 How can we promote supportive work environments?

 We all have mental health.
 For some it is a diagnosed, potentially chronic condition that we live with, and for all it is a part of our daily lives.